flavioaiello/container-practices/README.md

 ```

 ## Cleanup zombie processes
 Using Docker 1.13 or greater, tini is included in Docker itself.
 This includes all versions of Docker CE.
 To enable Tini, just pass the `--init` flag to `docker run`.
-When deploying using `docker stack deploy` or `docker-compoose` this property is missing.
+When deploying using `docker stack deploy` or `docker-compose` this property is missing.
 As soon the `init: true` property is available on docker compose v3.x recipes, the explicit setup on `Dockerfile` and `entrypoint.sh` as shown below is deprecated.

 ### Example `Dockerfile` excerpt
 ```